-Withdrawing Consent to a Search in a Criminal Investigation
+Withdrawing Consent to a Search in a Criminal Investigation by Law Enforcement

 Any search to which an individual validly consents meets constitutional rules for searches and seizures, regardless of whether the police have a warrant.
 The scope of the consent will define the scope of the search, such as a search of a home, a car, or a person’s body.
 If the police find something incriminating during the search, it can be admitted into evidence at a trial.
 Sometimes a person will consent to a search, only to change their mind and withdraw their consent once the search is in progress.
 Withdrawing consent may be possible, as long as certain requirements are met.

 How to Withdraw Consent

 Most importantly, you must withdraw consent unambiguously.
 Withdrawal of consent can be verbal or physical, but it must be obvious.
 You can explicitly state that you withdraw your consent, although you do not need to use these specific words.
 Saying that the search is causing an inconvenience or taking too long is not enough to show that you are withdrawing your consent.
 If you successfully withdraw consent, the officer must stop the search promptly.
 Anything that they find after consent has been withdrawn likely cannot be used against you, unless another exception to the warrant requirement applies.

 Withdrawing consent verbally is preferable to withdrawing consent physically.

 Physical gestures that might show withdrawal include taking an officer’s hands away from an object being searched or taking back an item from an officer who is holding it.
 However, physically withdrawing consent can pose some significant problems.
 It may be harder to convey withdrawal clearly, and different courts have different standards for how much physical action is necessary to withdraw consent.
 Also, if you engage in physical contact with the officer, this could result in a confrontation and even an arrest.
 You should withdraw consent verbally instead if possible.